-A simple probative versus prejudicial balancing test is included in this rule for reasons given in greater depth in Part I of this report.
+We include a simple probative versus prejudicial balancing test in this rule for reasons given in greater depth in Part I of this report.
 Prior convictions are almost certainly highly prejudicial.
 Jurors may take them to be an indication that a witness is a bad person rather than for what they might show about a witness's truthfulness.
 This is particularly problematic for defense witnesses, whose prior convictions may tarnish the defendant by association.
 At the same time, prior convictions have only speculative probative value on the question of truthfulness or untruthfulness.
 Thus, a judge should make sure that the speculative probative value outweighs the very real danger of unfair prejudice before admitting the prior conviction.
-Rule drafters should be clear that this balancing test is applied rigorously and not skewed in favor of
+Rule drafters should be clear that this balancing test is applied rigorously and not skewed in favor of admission.
+This is a real risk.
+As Professor Roberts has shown, the balancing tests incorporated within FRE 609 have over time been distorted in favor of admitting prior convictions.
+113